Christoph33one/post-plan-travel/README.md

 - When using the location filter, users can begin entering characters of the desired location and instantly receive matching locations if they exist.
 In the case of no results, users are provided with a clear message indicating the absence of matching locations.

 Security:
-- Users, including myself, are restricted from editing or deleting any posts, comments, or profiles, regardless of whether they were created by myself or other users.
+- Users are restricted from editing or deleting any posts, comments, or profiles, not created by themselves.
 This ensures the integrity and security of the content.
 - As a registered user, I have access only to the authorized webpages, and any attempt to access an unauthorized URL will result in a "no data" page or a redirection to the home page.
 - Unauthenticated users are limited to viewing only the homepage and are prevented from accessing any other site information.
 Any manual URL attempts to bypass this restriction will result in an automatic redirection to the home page or a "no data" page.
 - In the case of incorrect sign-in credentials, users are unable to log in and will receive a clear message indicating that the provided credentials are invalid.
 This prevents unauthorized access to user accounts.